MathildeCornelis/challenge-markdown/README.md

 ## A funny story

-When I was in second grade, we went on a field trip with my class.
+When I was in second grade 🎓, we went on a field trip 🧳 with my class.

 During that week, we had free time where we could do any activity we wanted.

-Each time, I chose to clean the horses' stalls.
+Each time, I chose to clean the horses' stalls 🐴.

 #### TL;DR